Summer BBQ Catering: Planning a Full-Service Event

 Add familiar flavors in new forms.
 A reimagined side or dessert brings a little creativity to the table but still feels straightforward for a workplace crowd.

 Build beverage setups that fit the heat.
-Iced teas, non-alcoholic spritzes, and citrus drinks keep the group hydrated.
-These elements are small but meaningful on warm days.
+Bar services can include iced teas, non-alcoholic spritzes, and citrus drinks that keep guests comfortable on warm days.

 Add tiny points of interaction.
 Garnish choices, tasting spoons, or small samplers encourage people to explore without slowing the line.